jaredsparta/json_task/README.md

 **Explanation**
 - Here we want to be able to read from a ```.json``` file and pinpoint values we want

-- We need to import the ```json``` module to be able to import json files and turn them into dictionaries:
+- We need to import the ```json``` module to be able to import json files and turn them into dictionaries

+- This is the first iteration where all it does is written in the acceptance criteria above

+- To turn a ```.json``` file into a dictionary we use the ```with open``` keywords as shown in the code below

+- The required exchange rates are given as a dictionary so we must iterate through their keys (the country's currency name) and their values (the exchange rate)

 ```python
 import json